thawk105/ccdata/README.md

-# Data of Redesign and Implemetn Many Concurrency Control
+# Data of Redesign and Implement Many Concurrency Control